pietjuu/Mars/README.md

 A demonstration for connecting with the API has already been set up.

 We urge you to divide your JS files into many small JS files.

+# Need to know
+typ here what somebody should know before they start with our project

+# deploy
+type here how you should deploy the client

+# bugs
+type here the known bugs